-If a student is failing any class at midterm or the end of the quarter, the student is required to attend the after school study center Monday through Thursday from 3:30 to 4:00 PM until he/she earns a passing grade in those classes he/she failed.
-A student who is still not earning a passing grade in those class/es at the end of two and a half weeks' time in the study center will be ineligible for participation in extracurricular activities until the next marking period.
+If a student is failing any class at midterm or the end of the quarter, the student is required to attend the after school program Monday through Thursday from 3:30 to 4:00 PM until he/she earns a passing grade in those classes he/she failed.

-The study center instructor must excuse all absences from the study center in advance.
+The after school program supervisor must excuse all absences from the study center in advance.
 Any unexcused absences will result in immediate ineligibility from participation in extracurricular activities for a period of one week.

-Athletics testant sha quate prog grading pe receives a any gradin awarded th scholastic tate rule from the IHSAA (36.15(2) Scholarship Rules) states that, "Each confil be passing all course work for which credit is given and will be making aderess toward graduation requirements at the end of the each grading period.
-The riod shall mean the period of time at the end of which a student in grades 9-15 final grade and course credit is awarded for a passing grade.
-If, at the end of g period a contestant is given a failing grade in any course for which credit is the contestant is ineligible to dress for and compete in the next occurring interathletic contest and competitions in which the contestant is a contestant for 30 the calendar days." s that, if a student fails any class at the end of a semester, the state penalty of y for 30 consecutive calendar days applies to athletics.
-Speech pant receiv competitors, the IHSSA states, "If at the end of any grading period a partici- res a failing grade in any course for which credit is awarded, the participant is to participate in any event sanctioned by the IHSSA or IHSSA sponsored ever within a pe eriod of 30 consecutive calendar days.
-The period of ineligibility will begin rest school day following the day grades are issued by the school district."
+Athletics The state rule from the IHSAA (36.15(2) Scholarship Rules) states that, "Each contestant shall be passing all course work for which credit is given and will be making adequate progress toward graduation requirements at the end of each grading period.
+The grading period shall mean the period of time at the end of which a student in grades 9-12 receives a final grade and course credit is awarded for a passing grade.
+If, at the end of any grading period a contestant is given a failing grade in any course for which credit is awarded the contestant is ineligible to dress for and compete in the next occurring interscholastic athletic contest and competitions in which the contestant is a contestant for 30 consecutive calendar days."

+This means that, if a student fails any class at the end of a semester, the state penalty of ineligibility for consecutive calendar days applies to athletics. or 30 Speech

+For speech competitors, the IHSSA states, "If at the end of any grading period a participant receives a failing grade in any course for which credit is awarded, the participant is ineligible to participate in any event sanctioned by the IHSSA or IHSSA sponsored event within a period of 30 consecutive calendar days.
+The period of ineligibility will begin with the first school day following the day grades are issued by the school district."